 Speaking about something you deeply understand can give your audience a sense of your knowledge.
 If you are a specialist in something that can even speak at a conference, you are probably good at what you do.
 This builds your personal brand and improves your networking.

 Even if you’re not a great orator, it is important to show the willingness to stand up and speak your mind freely.
-This is a rare quality and in order to stand apart, it is surely a quality you need to work on.
+This is a rare quality, and to stand apart, it is surely a quality you need to work on.
 Companies look for those who have the will to participate in matters that concern the general public, make your presence felt at such an event.